 ▪️ The toolbar can be on display at the top or hidden by simply toggling the the dual arrow icon at any time.

 Demo Video Below : SwiftKey Toolbar

 Private incognito mode

-▪️In incognito mode you can copy text but you must paste it straight away, for when you need to copy an authorization code from an SMS ,email or authentification app ,and then paste it straight away.
-It won’t save on to your clipboard to use later, your input is not stored by the keyboard, so it won’t be intuitive and predict words etc. but it gives you more privacy when needed.
+▪️ In incognito mode you can copy text but you must paste it straight away, for when you need to copy an authorization code from an SMS, email or authentication app, and then paste it straight away.
+It won’t save in your clipboard to use later, your input is not stored by the keyboard, so it won’t be intuitive and predict words etc. but it gives you more privacy when needed.